balzack/databag/doc/backlog.md

 **Auto Archive:** add ability to auto delete old data

 **1-1 Sealed:** admin config for defaulting to sealed topic when starting a 1-1 topic from the contact list

+**Attachments:** auto detect attachment type and implement as a single button

+**Skin Customization:** allow for web UI to be customized

+**Progress:** include numerical progress in download or upload indicator